Author: Adam Simmons

 The other good news for the consumer is that Samsung are not the only manufacturer investing heavily in OLED technologies at the moment.
 LG have recently announced that they are tripling their investment in such technology and really ramping up their production capacity.

 As far as models for consumer use go LG had planned to release the 55EM9600 (55EM960V UK designation) 55″ Full HD 3D OLED TV in limited retail capacity some time during 2012 (above).
 Its expected retail price sits at around $10000 (£7000) or more.
-This product will be available to consumers from early 2013 instead as the updated 55EM9700 (55EM970V for UK consumers).
+This product was available to consumers from early 2013 instead as the updated 55EM9700 (55EM970V for UK consumers).
 The EM9700 uses a colour-filtered WRGB design and was demonstrated as a real crowd-pleaser at CES 2013.
 WRGB is essentially an evolution of WOLED, featuring colour filters over three organic white subpixels with a fourth subpixel that emits ‘naked’ unfiltered white light.
 This is designed to enhance the luminance efficiency compared to an RGB-OLED or WOLED design with the white pixel able to assist in brightening the image or displaying pure white on its own.
 As with other implementations this system benefits from luminance control on a per-pixel basis, allowing a pretty much infinite contrast ratio to be achieved.

 A similar 55″ display (the ES9500) was demonstrated by Samsung during CES 2012 with a similar expected price tag.
 This was released on the Korean market during summer 2012.
 It has been re-branded the F9500 for the international market and is due for release in 2013.
 During CES 2013 Sony and Panasonic also unveiled some prototype large OLED displays with 4K (4096 x 2160) resolutions.
 These use a technology called ‘Super Top Emission’ which incorporates an RGB pixel design and colour filters, which the company claims enhances colour purity and overall efficiency.
 Sony is also pushing out a number of professional monitors using this technology, including a 30″ 4K monitor which they are hoping to launch in April 2014.
 At CES 2013 LG and Samsung also demonstrated another innovation; 55″ curved OLED TVs.
 This model was released in the UK and Europe in September priced at £6999, following an unveiling at IFA as the KE55S9C.
 This TV takes advantage of the technology’s thin and flexible nature and are intended to provide a more engrossing viewing experience.
+Since then Samsung have released a number of other large displays using similar technology.

 Samsung curved OLED TV